 - “{Product} does what I need it to do.”

-The aim of these alternative statements is to provide flexibility for picking the question to suit specific research contexts and user populations.
+These alternative statements aim to provide flexibility for picking the question to suit specific research contexts and user populations.

 Presenting the UMUX-Lite: Communicating the Metric Effectively